Why You are Not Getting The Behaviors You Want In The Workplace And What To Do About It

 As long as employees have input in setting goals, especially the measurable goals, there will be more accountability and a higher level of motivation to achieve them.
 Nobody wants to go after goals that they don’t believe in!!!!
 If they are forced to do this, the motivation to pursue them will be lacking.

-At the end of of the year (if you only do annual Performance Assessments) or each quarter, (if you are in the habit of conducting quarterly performance assessments, which is recommended), the STAR guide comes into play again because the employee (For the behaviour/competency section) will now be required to give examples of where they have shown “Teamwork”, “Integrity”or “Initiative” (if these were the behaviours defined for the job).
+At the end of of the year (if you only do annual Performance Assessments) or each quarter, (if you are in the habit of conducting quarterly performance assessments, which is recommended), the STAR guide comes into play again because the employee (For the behavior/competency section) will now be required to give examples of where they have shown “Teamwork”, “Integrity” or “Initiative” (if these were the behaviors defined for the job).
 This way, there is less room for arguments as you have this conversation.

 An extremely powerful motivator in any environment is PROGRESS.
 This can mean many things and leaders have the responsibility to let employees know if and when they are making progress.